FreeRangeLobster/Fishtank/README.md

 ## To Do
+* DONE Html layout
+* DONE Edit buttons and reformat
+* DONE Implementation two bottons routine in all outputs
+* Implement state indicators example in https://groups.google.com/forum/#!searchin/webiopi/macro$20LightStatus/webiopi/ho7N8AoOeWo/xULL5L0xZO0J
-* Save image back up out of the two systems(live one and development)
+* Save image back up out of the two systems(live one and development projects)
-* Edit buttons and reformat
 * auto/manual buttons
 * Try writing to a txt
 * Try sensor
 * waved
-* ake index.html work properlyand release
+* Release project V0 Index.html work properlyand release
 * Go Live in Pi hooked to the fishtank

 ## In Process

-*Implementation two bottons routine in all outputs 	InProcess *Implementation on/off indicators
+*Implementation on/off indicators
 ### Comments

-*Id buttons in position, still to reformat the whole page and create smaller indicators.
+## NICE TO HAVE
+*github subversion								DONE
 *Two buttons on/off working properly, still to change the macro to make it work as only one function, instead of individual specific macros.

 ## Done
-*Html layout

 *Links to configuration and statistics webpages.
 *Status bar.
 *Two buttons controlling same output.
 *Button On/Off  (Use Macros)
 *on/off indicators

-## Nice to have
-*github subversion								DONE

 #Hardware: